How to Make a Banner? Creating Your Own Banner with Different Design Tools.

 Finally, I would like to share the most important #ProTip applicable to all types of Facebook ads: experiment and do A/B testing.
 It is extremely valuable to know all types of ad formats you may set up on Facebook Audience Networks, but most important is to test your individual images to be sure you are getting the best performance possible.

-Above, we discovered the specs of ad banners for major ad networks.
+Above we discovered the specs of banners for major ad networks.
 It might confuse you a bit as there are so many rules and specifics.
-So if you are not a designer, it might be hard to create an appealing ad banner compatible with all these ad networks.
-Don’t worry though, we will show you the different ways you can create ad banners and a smart approach to help you to make the production process easy and fun.
+So if you are not a designer, it might be hard to create an appealing banner compatible with all these ad networks.
+Don’t worry though, we will show you the different ways you can make your own banners and a smart approach to help you to make the production process easy and fun.

 #1 Outsourcing to a professional designer

 Check portfolios of short-listed designers on Behance.
 It will show you whether your aesthetic taste meshes with a specific designer.

 When it comes to pricing, you might pay just $15 for a banner design for a professional on Fiverr, but is it really worth it?
 We will see later below.

 Today, your ad generating efforts are disrupted by the abundance of platforms offering everything from design, animation, photo editing and resizing of web or video banners.
 Figma, Adobe Photoshop, Adobe Illustrator, Adobe After Effects, SketchApp, inDesign, are just a few notable platforms – although there are many others out there.

 The complexities of navigating the different structures and interfaces of each platform require a considerable time commitment to master.
 Moreover, jumping from one app to another is both time-consuming and can lead to errors.
 Even if such barriers are not a problem, the cost of paying for each of these platforms poses an additional challenge.
 Does it make sense to your bottom line to go this route?

 Let’s go over some of the examples of how to create a banner ad using different kinds of software: